tensor-works/pymimic3/Readme.md

 ```
 The reader now points towards the discretized dataset.

 In order to run our neural network, we need to create a generator object.
-First the datset is split into train test and validation set:
+First, the dataset is split into train, test, and validation sets:

 ```python
 from generators.nn import BatchGenerator